jostylr/role-dnd-hybrid/project.md

 ### Convert Skills

-NEW IDEA: Create a single (flat) object with keys `general:school:skill`, `general:school`, `general`.
+We create a single (flat) object with keys `general:school:skill`, `general:school`, `general`.
 This allows us to know the associations and have non-unique names for either school or skill and yet still get there.
 We can also do direct lookups with this.

 This should parse the above and return an object of the form